-A combination of hands-on patient work and research experience provided the necessary preparation for Maya to serve as one of the practice’s Clinical Research Coordinators.
+A combination of hands-on patient work and research experience provided the necessary preparation for Maya to serve as one of the practice’s Clinical Research Coordinators, based in the RGW office in Chevy Chase.
 She handles each and every aspect of clinical trials, recruiting & enrolling patients, dispensing & monitoring investigational drugs, recording physical findings & laboratory data and assisting in ophthalmic procedures as permitted by protocols.
 Her years as an Ophthalmic Technician at RGW saw her perform retinal imaging and other procedures and obtain patient readings on various tests.
-A graduate of George Mason University, she earned her Bachelor of Science in Biology and is currently pursuing a Master’s Degree in Clinical Research at George Washington University.
+A graduate of George Mason University, Maya earned her Bachelor of Science in Biology and is currently pursuing a Master’s Degree in Clinical Research at George Washington University.

 The scope of Margaret’s professional work experience is matched by an equally impressive educational background, both of which make her particularly well qualified to handle all that she does in her position as a Research Coordinator.
 After graduating with a B.S. in Biological Sciences–and a minor in Medicine & Society–from Virginia Tech, she joined RGW and spent several years as an Ophthalmic Technician, with responsibilities for everything from screening patients to scribing to achieving a proficiency in office instrumentation and testing.
-In her current coordinator role, she assists the Clinical Research team and investigating physicians in coordinating patient participation in clinical trials, maintains regulatory protocols and records physical findings, laboratory data and all other information essential to each study.
+Working out of the Chevy Chase location, Margaret assists the Clinical Research team and investigating physicians in coordinating patient participation in clinical trials, maintains regulatory protocols and records physical findings, laboratory data and all other information essential to each study.